mongodb/helm-charts/helpers/cert-manager/README.md

 ### Prerequisite steps
-Enter name of MongoDB CRD and descide on a namespace.
+Enter name of MongoDB CRD and decide on a namespace.
 Certificates should be deployed in the same namespace.

 `` $ MONGODB_NAME=mdbreplset
 ``